-- If your question only pertains to you (such as a question about your grades, attendance/course activity, an emergency, or some other personal matter relevant only to your performance in the course) and it is not related to a technical problem in Blackboard, email or call me using the contact information on the first page of the syllabus. - If you are having trouble accessing Blackboard, viewing or opening an assignment or test, accessing your grades, or experiencing any other technical problem, contact the SHSU Online Support Desk using the contact information above.
-They will inform you about whether or not you need to contact me. - If your question involves the course content (such as how to think about a problem, a statistical concept you don't understand, a course policy or deadline, or any other general-interest question) log into the Blackboard page for this course at blackboard.shsu.edu and post your question in the "Questions for the Instructor" discussion board forum (I don't monitor any other forums).
+- If your question only pertains to you (such as a question about your grades, attendance/course activity, an emergency, or some other personal matter relevant only to your performance in the course) and it is not related to a technical problem in Blackboard, email or call me using the contact information on page 1. - If you are having trouble accessing Blackboard, viewing or opening an assignment or test, accessing your grades, or experiencing any other technical problem, contact SHSU Online support at 936-294-2780 or blackboard@shsu.edu.
+They will inform you about whether or not you need to contact me. - If your question involves the course content or policies (such as how to think about a problem, a statistical concept you don't understand, a deadline, or any other general-interest question) log into the Blackboard page for this course at blackboard.shsu.edu and post your question in the "Questions for the Instructor" discussion board forum (I don't monitor any other forums).

 I will answer discussion board questions within 24 hours on weekdays and within 48 hours on weekends.
 Therefore, do not wait until the last minute before something is due to ask a question.